The Bankrate promise

 Credit cards are financial tools, and understanding how they work will help you maintain and build upon your experience while using them.

-There is important information found on the card itself that you’ll be asked for when making purchases, logging into accounts and adding cards to mobile wallets.
-Here are some of the key pieces of credit card information you may be asked to provide and where to find each.
+There is important information found on the card itself that you’ll be asked for when making purchases, logging into accounts and adding cards to digital wallets.
+Here are some of the key pieces of credit card information you may be asked to provide and where to find each one.

 Credit card number

-Your credit card number is a 13-19 digit number that is usually embossed or printed on the front of your credit card toward the bottom, though some issuers print the card number on the back.
+Your credit card number is a 15- or 16-digit number that is usually embossed or printed on the front of your credit card toward the bottom, though it’s becoming increasingly common for credit card issuers to print the card number on the back.

 The cardholder name is also embossed or printed on the front of the credit card toward the bottom.
-The name on the card should match a government-issued ID for the cardholder.
-Most often it is a complete name but may appear as the first initial and the last name.
+The name on the card should match that on a government-issued ID for the cardholder.
+Most often it is a complete name, but it may appear as the first initial and the last name.

 The expiration date is generally found on the front of the card between the card number and cardholder name.
 Expiration dates display the month and year the credit card expires, but the actual expiration date is usually the final day of the month listed.